 Here is my Bosch recipe.
 It is originally Patty LaVanture’s from Country Life, but they’re vegan, so I’ve changed is considerably.
 They like to use ground flax, soy lecithin, and vegetable oil.
 I’ve also increased the honey so that it makes a nice “honey whole wheat”.

-5 c water – room temp, or cool!
+5 cups water – room temp, or cool!

-3 1/2 T yeast (I like to use the SAF yeast, but I know others who have
+3 1/2 Tablespoons yeast (I like to use the SAF yeast, but I know others who have

 good results with Red Star)

-8 c fresh milled whole wheat flour (I use hard white wheat, prairie gold
+8 cups fresh milled whole wheat flour (I use hard white wheat, prairie gold

 more flour as needed